-Element Description Element Weighting 1 20 minute presentation 100%
+Element Description Element Weighting 1 3000 word report of a self-audit 100%

 Provisional marks will be provided through the myUWE portal within four working weeks of the exam date

 5. Submission details

 Please note that the submission deadlines are absolute and based on UWE server time, therefore you are strongly advised to submit work well ahead of the deadline dates to avoid situations where penalties could be incurred.
 Penalties are imposed if a submission is made up to 24 hours after the deadline, and the highest mark you can receive will be the minimum pass mark (if the assessment is passed).
 After the 24 hours have passed, the work will not be accepted for marking.